 Which text editor I use?

 Over the years, I’ve listed up a few words that crop in too often into my text and are mostly unnecessary.
 I use MS Word to highlight all these words in my text, and then I edit them out one by one.
-Here’s my list of words to watch out for: But, That, Then, Than, She, Adverbs (words ending in ly), of (to reduce passive voice), not, shouldn’t, couldn’t, can’t (to reduce negative, encourages the use of powerful verbs), in order to, start to, Gerunds (words ending in ing), was/were (indicate passive voice), very, just, so, however.
+Here’s my list of words to watch out for: Very, Really, But, That, Then, Than, She, Adverbs (words ending in ly), of (to reduce passive voice), not, shouldn’t, couldn’t, can’t (to reduce negative, encourages the use of powerful verbs), in order to, start to, Gerunds (words ending in ing), was/were, Has, had (indicate passive voice), yeah, very, just, so, however.
 Avoid starting your sentences with There is, There are, There were.